 Maureen Corcoran oversees the Ohio Department of Medicaid, which delivers health care coverage to nearly three million children, youth, and adults across Ohio through a network of approximately 130,000 providers.
 She was appointed to her current position in January 2019.
 Ms. Corcoran began her career in public service in 1984.
 Through various leadership positions in state government, she was instrumental in Ohio’s nationally recognized mental health systems reforms and other interagency initiatives that improved health services in Ohio.

-Lori Coyner oversees Oregon’s Medicaid program, which covers nearly one million Oregonians through 16 coordinated care organizations (CCOs).
+Lori Coyner oversaw Oregon’s Medicaid program, which covers over one million Oregonians through 16 coordinated care organizations (CCOs).
 She played a pivotal role in securing federal renewal of Oregon’s Medicaid 1115 waiver.
 Ms. Coyner joined the Oregon Health Authority (OHA) in early 2013 and led the development of the CCO quality metrics and incentive payment program.

 Michelle Probert, Director, MaineCare